staceyJayneLewis/cake-tin/README.md

     - link google reviews or trust pilot review to website.
 - Link social media to the website #4
 	- Allow users to see recent social media posts on the website
-- verfication email set up
+- Verfication email set up
 	- set a functionality up where users have to verify their email when signing up.

 ## Tools & Technologies Used